SecureStackCo/actions-log4j/README.md

           securestack_app_id: ${{ secrets.SECURESTACK_APP_ID }}
           severity: critical
 ```
-## Create your SecureStack API Key and save as GitHub Secret
+## Create your SecureStack API Key as GitHub Secret

 1. Log in to [SecureStack](https://app.securestack.com) and go to the Profile -> GENERATE KEY screen.
 2. Generate an API key and copy the value.